KomodoPlatform/dPoW/doc/bible.md

 To gain exposure and inform the Komodo community about one’s candidacy, as well as the motivations for that candidacy, it’s essential to submit a written proposal to the Komodo community.

-<b>If you plan to run in the upcoming election, you have to submit your proposal to the Notary Node repository on [Github](https://github.com/KomodoPlatform/NotaryNodes/tree/master/season5/candidates) before April 17th, 2021. </b>
+<b>If you plan to run in an upcoming election, you need to submit your proposal to the Notary Node repository on [Github](https://github.com/KomodoPlatform/NotaryNodes/tree/master/season5/candidates) prior to the proposal deadline for the next election. </b>

-At a minimum, every candidate must announce the region in which they are running and post the address to which KMD holders may send their VOTE tokens.
+At a minimum, every candidate Proposal must include:
+- The region in which they are running and post the address to which KMD holders may send VOTE tokens to support their candidacy.
+- Contact details (such as Discord, Keybase, Telegram and/or  Email) for ensuring open communications about what to do after the election.
+- If running as part of a team or on behalf of a project / company, additional details about the project / company and other team members.
+Participation in the pre-election Testnet is highly recommended for any candidates who have not previously run a Notary Node.

-In general, the Komodo community elects Notary Node Operators who are committed to the development of the ecosystem.
-If your primary motivation is personal financial gain, you may find it difficult to garner support, even if you have proven your technical skills on Komodo’s test net.
+Generally the Komodo community elects Notary Node Operators who are committed to the development of the ecosystem, as demonstrated by making contributions to code or community projects.
+If your primary motivation is personal financial gain, you may find it difficult to garner support, even if you have proven your technical skills during the pre-election Testnet.

 Conversely, even if you are an ardent supporter of the Komodo ecosystem, you may fail to win a seat if your technical skills are unproven.
 A balance of both attributes — dedication to the Komodo ecosystem and strong technical abilities — is the ideal combination.

-For more information on joining the preseason testnet check out the [testnet README](https://github.com/KomodoPlatform/dPoW/blob/2021-testnet/README.md)
+For more information about the pre-election Testnet check out the [testnet README](https://github.com/KomodoPlatform/dPoW/blob/2021-testnet/README.md)
 <br>

-## The Notary Node election process
+## The Notary Node Election Process

 There are four Notary Node regions: Europe (EU), Asia-Russia (AR), North America (NA), and the Southern Hemisphere (SH).
-Each region contains at least 13 notary nodes, boosting the physical distribution and security of Komodo’s Notary Node network.
-In 2021, each region will have an even 14 Notary Nodes.
+Each region contains 14 notary nodes, boosting the physical distribution and security of Komodo’s Notary Node network.

+11 of the nodes in each region are open for election candidates to win, with 3 reserved for the prior season’s top performing nodes who are automatically re-elected.

+An additional 8 nodes are reserved as “Dev nodes”, and assigned by the Komodo Team to proven operators for use in various tasks relating to testing and development.

-Those running for election must declare in which region they intend to operate their Notary Node.
-If anyone is discovered to be running a node in a region other than the one for which they were elected, this operator will be immediately disqualified and the NN spot gets assigned to the next candidate in the election result list.
+Winning Notary Node operators must run their node in the region declared in their proposal, and face disqualification if discovered to be non compliant, with their NN spot being assigned to the next candidate in line in the election results.
 This keeps things fair, as different geographic locations offer Internet connections at varying costs and speeds.

 New candidates are eligible to submit a candidacy for a single notary node in any of the four regions in their first election.
-Participation in the pre-season testnet is <b>highly recommended</b> to learn the basics and demonstrate capability.
+Participation in the pre-season Testnet is <b>highly recommended</b> to learn the basics and demonstrate capability.

 Notary nodes achieving a regional top 3 ranking at the ranking snapshot date are automatically re-elected to operate that node in the next season.